aquasecurity/tracee/docs/docs/install/prerequisites.md

 4. link for details and help
 -->

+## Distributions and Linux Flavors

+- List of supported environments:
+  - With BTFHUB (check BTF session below):
+    - Centos 8 (kernel < 4.18.0-193.el8)
+    - Debian 10 (buster) with v5.10 kernels
+    - Oracle Linux 7 and 8 with v5.4 kernels
+    - Red Hat 8 (kernel <= 4.18.0-147.57.1)
+    - SuSe 15.3 (kernel < 5.3.18-150300.59.90)
+  - Regular Build:
+    - Amazon Linux 2
+    - Centos 8 and newer
+    - Debian 11 (bullseye) and newer
+    - Fedora 38 and newer
+    - Oracle Linux 7, 8 (v5.4 kernels, some might need btfhub) and newer
+    - Red Hat 8 (newer v4.18 kernels) and newer
+    - SuSe 15.3 (newer kernels) and newer
+    - Possibly other distributions with recent kernels.
+  - Cloud Environments:
+    - Amazon EKS
+    - Azure AKS
+    - GKE (Google Kubernetes Engine): 5.4, 5.10, 5.15 and newer
+    - Minikube, Microk8s and other development environments

+> This list is based on capabilities those versions provide and not necessarily in tracee having all its features tested on each of them.
+Please provide feedback if you face any issues in one of those environments.

 ## Kernel version

-To run Tracee a modern longterm supported kernel is needed: 5.4, 5.10, 5.15, 5.18, 6.1, 6.2.
+To run Tracee a modern longterm supported kernel is needed: 5.4, 5.10, 5.15, 6.2, 6.5

 You can check [kernel.org](https://kernel.org) for current supported kernels.
 In addition to upstream kernels, most distributions long-term supported kernels are supported as well, including CentOS8 4.18 kernel.

 ## BTF

 Tracee needs low-level type information about the running kernel.
 Most modern Linux distributions ship with the [BTF](https://www.kernel.org/doc/html/latest/bpf/btf.html) feature that exposes this information.

 To test if this feature is enabled in your environment, check if `/sys/kernel/btf/vmlinux` exists.
 If absent, you might need to upgrade to a newer OS version, or contact your OS provider.

 ## Kernel symbols

 Certain Tracee events require access to the Kernel Symbols Table, a feature present in many Linux distributions.

 To test if this feature is enabled in your environment, check if `/proc/kallsyms` exists.
 If absent, contact your OS provider.

 Alternatively, you can disable the following events which depends on kallsyms: